 A series at the 200-level for special courses offered by the Department of Music on a one-time basis.
-Notes: Offered in fall and spring based on sufficient student interest.

 298. Music Appreciation (3).

 Introduction to the major historical periods, genres, works and styles in music literature from early times to the present.